-Figure 3-10 Quick Setup - Static IP
+Figure 3-8 Quick Setup - Static IP

-- > IP Address This is the WAN IP address as seen by external users on the Internet (including your ISP).
-Enter the IP address into the field. - > Subnet Mask - The Subnet Mask is used for the WAN IP address, it is usually 255.255.255.0. - > Default Gateway - Enter the gateway IP address into the box if required. - > Primary DNS Enter the DNS Server IP address into the box if required.

-- > Secondary DNS If your ISP provides another DNS server, enter it into this field. - 4.
-Click Next to continue, the Wireless settings page will appear as shown in Figure 3-11.
+- IP Address This is the WAN IP address as seen by external users on the Internet (including your ISP).
+Enter the IP address into the field. - Subnet Mask The Subnet Mask is used for the WAN IP address, it is usually 255.255.255.0. - Default Gateway Enter the gateway IP address into the box if required. - Primary DNS Enter the DNS Server IP address into the box if required. - Secondary DNS If your ISP provides another DNS server, enter it into this field. - Click Next to continue, the Wireless settings page will appear as shown in Figure 3-9.

-Figure 3-11 Quick Setup - Wireless
+Figure 3-9 Quick Setup - Wireless

-- Wireless Radio The wireless radio can only be enabled/disabled by using the WIFI ON/OFF switch on the device. - Wireless Network Name Enter a value of up to 32 characters.
+- Wireless Radio Enable or disable the wireless radio choosing from the pull-down list. - Wireless Network Name (Also called the SSID) Enter a value of up to 32 characters.
 The same name of SSID (Service Set Identification) must be assigned to all wireless devices in your network.
-Considering your wireless network security, the default SSID is set to be XXXXXX (XXXXXXX indicates the last unique six numbers of each Router's MAC address).
+Considering your wireless network security, the default SSID is set to be rosewill_XXXXXXX (XXXXXXX indicates the last unique six numbers of each Router's MAC address).
 This value is case-sensitive.
-For example, TEST is NOT the same as test. - Region Select your region from the drop-down list.
+For example, TEST is NOT the same as test. - Region Select your region from the pull-down list.
 This field specifies the region where the wireless function of the Router can be used.
 It may be illegal to use the wireless function of the Router in a region other than one of those specified in this field.
 If your country or region is not listed, please contact your local government agency for assistance.